JeffMangan/go-ddd-cart/README.md

 * [Setup](#setup)

 ## General info
 This is a Go app with some poc quality code in certain areas which will need more attention.
-Essentially if you see anything that makes you think "WTF, this is stupid" is probably one of those areas, given that the goal is to impliment things like SOLID, KISS, and YAGNI.
+Essentially if you see anything that makes you think "WTF, this is stupid" it is probably one of those areas, given that the goal is to impliment things like SOLID, KISS, and YAGNI.
 * This is a starter project of a Domain Driven Design implementation using Go.
-The example emulates a typical shopping cart project, however it is in the very beginnings and as of now only has the user aggregate root started.
+The example emulates a typical shopping cart project, however it is in the very beginnings and as of now, aside from the infra and shared folders, the rest has only been started for the user.
 * Domain-driven design (DDD) is the concept that the structure and language of your code (class names, class methods, class variables) should match the business domain and behavior.
 For example, if your software processes loan applications, it might have classes such as LoanApplication and Customer, and methods such as AcceptOffer and Withdraw instead of plain old CRUD statements.

 ## Technologies